wtsi-npg/npg_porch/README.md

 ```

 Note that granting usage on sequences is required to allow autoincrement columns to work during an insert.
 This is a trick of newer Postgres versions.

+It may prove necessary to `GRANT` to specific named tables and sequences.
+Under specific circumstances the `ALL TABLES` qualifier doesn't work.

+Until token support is implemented, a row will need to be inserted manually into the token table.
+Otherwise none of the event logging works.